15 Japanese Historical Figures to Know for Your Japanese Holiday

 - The famous Shikoku Pilgrimage visits 88 temples associated with Kōbō-Daishi.

 3. Minamoto no Yoshitsune (源義経 1159–1189)

-Thanks to creative depictions in Japanese popular entertainment, legendary general Minamoto no Yoshitsune is somewhat of a mythical character today.
+Thanks to creative depictions in Japanese popular entertainment, legendary general Minamoto no Yoshitsune is today somewhat of a mythical character.
 Some stories claim he could effortlessly soar through the air and was the disciple of mountain goblins (tengu).
 Others celebrate him as a stunning bishonen (beautiful young man) with incredible acumen on the battlefield.
 The real Yoshitsune, on the other hand, was the ninth son of defeated noble Minamoto no Yoshitomo, born when the Minamoto Clan was all but subjugated by their rivals, the Taira Clan.
 After spending his childhood and teenage years in Kurama and Hiraizumi, Yoshitsune reunited with his older brother Yoritomo and together, they led an uprising against the Taira forces.
 In 1185, the Minamoto Clan emerged victorious, thus beginning the Kamakura Shogunate with Yoritomo as shōgun.
 As for Yoshitsune, he was forced to flee to Hiraizumi after his older brother turned on him.
-Ultimately, the young hero was betrayed and committed ritual suicide in Hiraizumi.
+Ultimately, the young samurai was betrayed and committed ritual suicide in Hiraizumi.